How To Win Customers & Influence People with Drip Marketing

 What would you do if you notice your customer has unsubscribed from your page?
 Curse the email?
 Or block the IP address from accessing your site?
 Instead of even considering this, you could easily send a series of automated drips along with, "It's sad to see you leave us".
 This would help to try and pull the user back.
 Users are not necessarily unsubscribing because they hate your channel, but they may have chosen to interact with you differently.
 Or you could simply try to inquire what the user liked or did not like about your operation to help you improve your approach.

-Drip campaigns could also be utilized in the renewal process - when the user is about to run out of subscription or has extended their subscription.
+Drip campaigns could also be utilized in the renewal process- when the user is about to run out of subscription or has extended their subscription.
 When the user activation is about to end, drips could be sent reminding the customer their subscription is about to run out.
-If the user has renewed their subscription sending them a thank you message for staying subscribed to your services and asking them to recommend to their friends could be useful.
+If the user has renewed their subscription sending them a thank you message for staying subscribed to your services and asking them to recommend them to their friends could be useful.

-Another way drip messages could be used to win, and influence customers is through engagement.
+Another way drip messages could be used to win, and influence customers are through engagement.
 It is quite simple, the more a user visits your site the higher the probability they would endorse your product and convert to paying customers.
 Engagement messages are a type of drip marketing seeking to make users revisit your site as frequently as possible.

 Take for instance Twitter and Instagram, when a person tags you in a post, a drip message is sent to you saying you have been tagged.
 This prompts the user to visit the application and check out the post.
 Also, most workout applications use their drip campaign to try and generate guilt in users.
 Sending messages like, "you have not worked out for a week!", is a subtle way to try and get you to work out.

-Features of drip marketing
+Features of Drip Marketing

 It is super relevant because the marketer cannot ignore the fact that each lead is unique with different preferences, opinions, likes, and dislikes.
 They all intend to eliminate bad targeting by considering the uniqueness of every customer.

 It is personalized in that the drip emails sent are not the same for everyone.
 Drip marketing segments each user based on their buying habits.
 Like how Amazon conducts its drip campaign.
-We all know their messages are automated but due to personalizing the drips based on user's interests, they are highly successful.
+We all know their messages are automated but due to personalizing the drips based on users' interests, they are highly successful.

 Professional online media influencer and social media personality Omeed Dariani says of drip marketing, "Many emails you receive are not written directly to you but are part of sophisticated marketing strategies built using automated tools & sending thousands of messages designed to sound personal."